 When you have fair credit, it’s difficult to qualify for most travel rewards credit cards, as they tend to require at least a good credit score.
-But with responsible use, either the QuicksilverOne or Platinum card can help you build your credit to the point where you’ll have high approval odds for better travel rewards cards.
+But with responsible use, you can build your credit to the point where you’ll have high approval odds for better travel rewards cards.
 Start by paying your bill on time each month, keeping your spending low and applying for only one credit card at a time.
 You can track your progress for free on WalletHub and get customized tips.

 If you’re not sure where to start looking for secured credit cards for a 600 credit score, WalletHub has picked out a few examples of popular offers.